daniel-c-j/vndb-lite/README.md

 > [!WARNING]
 > 1) This app may contain explicit content, so viewer discretion is **strongly advised**.
-> 2) Yes I still maintained this app, but not as often as in the past.
-This app will be maintained until 2026.
+> 2) Yes I still maintain this app, but not as often as in the past.
+This app will be keep maintained until 2026.

 <!-- Banner -->
 <img src="./media/banner.png" align="center">